Sensitivity of intracavity filtering schemes for detecting gravitational waves: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Farid Khalili, Stefan Danilishin, Sergey Vyatchanin and members in the LIGO-MQM discussion group for discussions.
 We also thank Rana Adhikari, Matthew Evans, Stefan Ballmer and members in the AIC working group for fruitful discussions.
 We thank Frank Br\"{u}ckner for comments.
-Mengyao Wang and Andreas Freise have been supported by the Science and Technology Facilities Council (STFC).
-Haixing Miao and Yanbei Chen are supported by the National Science Foundation (NSF) grants PHY-0555406,PHY-0956189, PHY-1068881, as well as the David and Barbara Groce startup fund at Caltech, and the Institute for Quantum Information and Matter, a Physics Frontier Center with funding from the NSF and the Gordon and Betty Moore Foundation.
+M.W. and A. F. have been supported by the Science and Technology Facilities Council (STFC).
+H. M. and Y. C. are supported by the National Science Foundation (NSF) Grants No. PHY-0555406, No. PHY-0956189, No. PHY-1068881, as well as the David and Barbara Groce startup fund at Caltech, and the Institute for Quantum Information and Matter, a Physics Frontier Center with funding from the NSF and the Gordon and Betty Moore Foundation.